Hopi Carving: Mud Thrower

 ** Please note because of the delicate nature of the Katsina, there is a minimum $150 packing and shipping fee.

-History of Kachinas
+History of Katsinas

-Kachina are traditionally carved from the roots of cottonwood trees which once were abundant on and near the Hopi lands.
-The Hopi word for cottonwood root is paako, which means water wood, and the cotton-wood root’s ability to seek and find abundant water, mirrors the ability of the Kachina to do the same for the Hopi people.
+Katsina Carvings also known as Kachina Dolls are gifts given in hope of future, abundance, and health, as well as tools for education.
+Katsinas are traditionally carved from the roots of cottonwood trees and near the Hopi lands.
+The Hopi word for cottonwood root is paako, which means water wood.
+The cotton-wood root’s ability to seek and find abundant water, mirrors the ability of the katsina to do the same for the Hopi people.
+For the Hopi, Katsinas are the bridge the spiritual world and mortals.
+Each year Katsinas walk upon the earth and they dance to bring life.